connervieira/Optic/DOCUMENTATION.md

 # Documentation

-This document exlains how to install, setup, and use Optic.
+This document exlains how to install, setup, and use Optic and Optic Pro.

+## Support

+If you run into problems during the installation process, you can contact support using the information found at <https://v0lttech.com/contact.php>.
+[Optic Pro](https://v0lttech.com/opticpro.php) customers get complementary support from start to finish through the installation, configuration, setup, and usage process.

 ## Introduction